Last Updated on

 But equally, you might have also noticed that occasionally, for no obvious reason, Copy and Paste stop working, at least until you reboot your machine.
 Then they seem to magically work again, and you forget all about it until the next time it fails for you.

-The Copy / Paste error in Windows is one you think should have really been patched out by now, but in truth, it can actually be caused by a number of different things, so it may not be as simple to eradicate as it sounds.
+The Copy / Paste error on Windows is one you think should have really been patched out by now.
+But in truth, it can actually be caused by several things, so it may not be as simple to eradicate as it sounds.

-There is also another annoying possibility that you copy something and it seems to be fine but when you come to paste it pastes the wrong thing!
+There is also another annoying possibility that you copy something, and it appears to be fine, but when you come to paste it pastes the wrong thing!
 Usually, something you had copied to the clipboard earlier.
 Yes, that’s annoying too!

-If not by the same rule of thumb you can sometimes find that another program has somehow locked the clipboard so close anything you have running.
+If not by the same rule of thumb, you can sometimes find that another program has somehow locked the clipboard so close to anything you have running.

 By now, chances are that Copy and Paste are back to their happy, functioning selves.
 If not, we aren’t out of options yet!